A-Jacobson/shiba/README.md

 # shiba
 A simple, flexible, pytorch trainer.
-Lighter (just a trainer) and lower level than `fastai`, higher level than `ignite`.
+We try to be lighter (just a trainer) and lower level than `fastai` and higher level than `ignite`.
-There are many like it, but I've tried them all and wasn't satisfied.
-So, I'm shamelessly stealing the best (my opinion) parts of each.

 ### Features
 - `callbacks/fit api` (keras/sklearn)